Bee Connected.

 Garden Pests

-Garden Pest Target Potential Damage Natural Predators Small infestation control methods
+Garden Pest Target Potential Damage Natural Predators Small Infestation Control Methods

 Spider Mites Live on the undersides of leaves of plants where they spin protective webs.
 Large infestations can cause visible damage and sometimes kill young plants.
 Ladybugs and lacewings.
 Prune leaves and stems that have webbing and dispose of in the trash to avoid spread.